RedStoneCoin/Wraped-Redstone-Token/README.md

 # Red-Stone Criptocurency Token
-This is the erc20 based version of REdstone, this will be used until the from-scratch, new code base is finished.
+This is the erc20 based version of Redstone, this will be used until the from-scratch, new code base is finished.
 At that point the tokens on this network will be swapped.

 # Red-Stone Criptocurency